The short answer

 Three trade-offs worth being explicit about up front:

-• Compliance vs. ethics.
+- Compliance vs. ethics.
 Legal compliance is a floor, not a ceiling.
-A program can be fully GDPR-compliant and still be the kind of monitoring that loses you your best people.
+A program can be fully GDPR-compliant against the 25-point checklist and still be the kind of monitoring that loses you your best people.
 The ethical bar — proportionate, transparent, employee-inspectable — is higher than the legal bar in every jurisdiction we have looked at.
 We map the legal floor in our jurisdictional guide on whether employee monitoring is legal in 2026, and you can see how gStride handles the ethical layer on the gStride security and privacy page.

 The single most useful organizational habit we have seen in 2026 buyers: writing the monitoring policy before picking the tool.
 The policy frames the requirements; the tool either fits the policy or doesn't.
 The reverse path — pick the tool and stretch the policy to fit — is how surveillance happens by accident.
 Our guide to writing an employee monitoring policy includes a free template that takes you through the eight required sections.